 After a couple days of rain, the yellow dog and I again circled the old pond.
 The spring above was running strong and has the pond as full of water as possible.
 It’s a beautiful sight indeed.
 If it would again reliably hold water, I would clean up some of that brush.

 For at least our first decade in the hollow, we had a nice little spring-fed pond up on the side of the hill.
 It wasn’t much of a pond, but it always held water and every year like clockwork a pair of ducks came and nested.
 Then a multiyear drought hit us, the worst in the Arkansas Ozarks since the dustbowl, and the pond slowly disappeared.
 If ducks came to nest, they did not stay.
 Today I stood in the bottom of the dry pond and lamentations filled my mind.

-The surgeon has me walking ten minutes of every hour.
-Earlier, the yellow dog and I spied this animal trail going straight into the vicious thorns of a wild lime, a brilliant tactic if you have a hungry and larger predator on your heals.
+The surgeon has me walking ten minutes every hour.
+Earlier, the yellow dog and I spied this animal trail going straight into the vicious thorns of a wild lime, a brilliant tactic if you have a hungry predator on your heals.

 Today would be the 79th birthday of Donnie Weems.
 Here is his Eureka Springs Schools class photo at the age of twelve.

 Uncle David’s Farm

 Beautiful autumn evening in Barry County, Missouri.